MicrosoftDocs/architecture-center/docs/guide/sas/sas-overview-content.md

 For sizing, Sycomp makes the following recommendations:

-- Provide one GPFS scale node per eight cores with a configuration of 150 MBps per core
+- Provide one GPFS scale node per eight cores with a configuration of 150 MBps per core.
-- Use a minimum of five P30 drives per instance
+- Use a minimum of five P30 drives per instance.

 #### DDN EXAScaler Cloud (Lustre)